Friends of APD

 Making the Most of How Children Learn Best: A Team-Based Approach to Success at School with APD and the Center for School Success

-Join pediatrician Dr. Doug Williamson, behavioral health specialist Linda Addante MD, MEd, behavioral health specialist Steven Atkins, Psy.D., learning specialist Beth Reed, MEd, program manager Leslie Williamson, and program coordinator Nancee Tracy, for this free and informative discussion on helping school age children with their learning challenges.
-Hear more about the unique program being offered at APD - the Rx for School Success - which helps children and adolescents who are experiencing learning challenges identify and manage them.
-The goal of the Rx for School Success is to provide a team approach to identify and manage the type of learning issues that can affect a child’s health and well-being before those concerns become too big.
+Pediatrician Dr. Doug Williamson, behavioral health specialist Linda Addante MD, MEd, behavioral health specialist Steven Atkins, Psy.D., learning specialist Beth Reed, MEd, program manager Leslie Williamson, and program coordinator Nancee Tracy, presented an insightful discussion on helping school-age children with their learning challenges.
+They shared the details of the Rx for School Success - which helps children and adolescents who are experiencing learning challenges identify and manage them.
+Experience the full presentation.

 Thursday, May 18, 2017,